Alain Akouala Atipault: Political career

 Akouala Atipault was born in Brazzaville.
 In 1995, he became a communications adviser to the Committee for the Privatization of State Enterprises; he also served for a time as communications adviser to the National Oil Company of Congo (Société nationale des pétroles du Congo, SNPC).
-At the time of the March 2002 presidential election, he worked as spokesman for President Denis Sassou Nguesso's campaign.
+At the time of the March 2002 presidential election, he was the spokesman for President Denis Sassou Nguesso's campaign.
 In the absence of any serious competitors, Sassou Nguesso's victory was viewed as a foregone conclusion.
 As campaign spokesman, Akouala Atipault argued that the election was fair, although he acknowledged that there were some "minor problems" in the process.
 After the election, Akouala Atipault was appointed to the government as Minister of Communication and Relations with Parliament, as well as Government Spokesman, on 18 August 2002.
 He was derisively dubbed "the minister of denial" by opposition media.

 In response to "misconceptions" in The Washington Times, Akouala Atipault wrote a commentary piece for that paper that was published on 11 June 2006.
 He defended President Sassou Nguesso and the government's policies, arguing that Congo-Brazzaville was heavily burdened by debt and badly needed debt relief.

 Akouala Atipault was the National President of Citizen Force, a political association, as of 2007.
 In the June–August 2007 parliamentary election, he stood as a candidate in the second constituency of Gamboma, but he was defeated by Guy Timothée Ngantsio Gambou.
 He appealed to the Constitutional Court, but his appeal was rejected.

 During the campaign for the 12 July 2009 presidential election, Akouala Atipault worked on Sassou Nguesso's campaign as head of the foreign relations department.
 In the election, Sassou Nguesso faced an anemic field of competitors, thinned by boycotts and disqualifications.
 Akouala Atipault dismissed the opposition's claims of fraud as "incorrect" and claimed that the presence of 170 international observers disproved the accusations of fraud.
 According to Akouala Atipault, the opposition's claim that voter turnout was only 10% was "ludicrous".

 Following Sassou Nguesso's victory, Akouala Atipault was moved to the post of Minister at the Presidency for Special Economic Zones as part of a cabinet reshuffle on 15 September 2009.